 - in_place (bool) Whether to modify the dataset in place.
 If False, a copy is made and output_path must be given. - unchunk_coords The name of a coordinate variable or a list of coordinate variables whose chunks should be consolidated.
 Pass True to consolidate chunks of all coordinate variables. - exception_type Type of exception to be used on value errors.

 5.6 Cube subsetting

 5.7 Cube masking

 class xcube.core.maskset.MaskSet(flag_var: xarray.DataArray)

-A set of mask variables derived from a variable flag_var with CF attributes "flag_masks" and "flag_meanings".
+A set of mask variables derived from a variable flag_var with the following CF attributes: